intel/llvm/mlir-sycl/doc/design/SYCLGridRepresentation.md

 which the SYCL type is derived, but to the type present in the SYCL dialect.
 This decision removes the need of updating operations definitions if implementation details change or a different implementation is to be supported.

+See the SYCL dialect documentation for more information on each operation.

 ### `SYCLMethodOpInterfaceImpl`